marisademeglio/eleventypub/README.md

 # eleventypub

-This is an [11ty](https://11ty.io) project, configured to build an EPUB 3 fileset.
+This is an [11ty](https://11ty.io) project template, configured to build an EPUB 3 fileset.
 It includes options to validate and run accessibility checks.

 ## Quickstart
 First, install [11ty](https://11ty.io).